Discrimination Under Oregon Law

 This can be shown if the employer has a history of mistreating people of the same status, or if individuals testify regarding the employer's specific statements that a reasonable person would conclude are biased.
 Additionally, employers who fire someone or retaliate against them for bringing a discrimination lawsuit are clearly in violation of the law.

-Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with certain agencies.
+Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with particular agencies.
 An Albany, Oregon attorney can help you file on time, as well as pursue any additional remedies that may be available to you while your case is pending.